SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polyDataFaces.md

 Select faces in the table:

-	Click: select a single face
+	Select a single face: Click on the row
-	Ctrl + Click: select/deselect the face without changing the previous selection Shift + Click: select all the faces between two rows
+	Select multiple faces: Ctrl + Click
+	Select all the faces between two rows: Shift + Click Deselect all the faces: Click on the empty ares of the table

 Select faces (interactively):

 	Move the curso to a face in 3D-view of Display
+	Click once to make sure the window is active
-	Press key "S" to only select this face
+	Slect only this face: Press key "S"
-	Press key "S" + Shift to select multiple faces
+	Select multiple faces: Press key "S" + Shift
-	Press key "D" to deselect the face
+	Deselect the face: Press key "D"
+	Deselect all faces: move the cursor outside of the surface, press "S"s

 **Combining and Deleting Faces:**

 	Select faces
 	To combine them to one face: Face Ops -> button "Combine" To delete them: Face Opts -> button "Delete"
+	To delete them(interactively): Make sure the cursor is in the Dislay Window; press key "Delete"

 **Filling Holes with Ids:**